 Unhappy with the resulting footage, Jagger shelved the project, feeling like the Stones’ performance wasn’t up to snuff.
 (They went on early in the morning, and some say Jagger felt upstaged by the Who.)
 Some film of the concert made it into the 1979 documentary The Kids Are Alright, but much of it was lost until 1989, when it turned up in the Who’s private archive.
-The full concert film eventually premiered in 1996 at the New York Film Festival, where it appeared, wrote Janet Maslin, “straight out of its time capsule,” bringing back “the sleek young Stones in all their insolent glory, recalling a time when they ruled the roost.”
+The full concert film eventually premiered in 1996 at the New York Film Festival (and it’s now out on BluRay-see trailer below), where it appeared, wrote Janet Maslin, “straight out of its time capsule,” bringing back “the sleek young Stones in all their insolent glory, recalling a time when they ruled the roost.”
 Despite Jagger’s misgivings, they really did dominate that circus stage, but the event is notable for a number of other reasons.

 Of course, there’s the Lennon supergroup, whose performance of his “Yer Blues,” sans Yoko (top) is “indispensable,” writes Allmusic.
 That’s no overstatement.
 Clapton’s sinuous leads and Mitch Mitchell’s busy fills sit beautifully with Lennon’s confident delivery.
-As an added treat, we get a few minutes of goofy banter between Lennon and Jagger before Dirty Mac goes on, and in the video just above, we have additional outtakes with Lennon and Jagger, and a split screen version with multiple camera angles.
-Rock and Roll Circus also features the only filmed performance of soon-to-be Black Sabbath guitarist Tony Iommi in his tenure with Jethro Tull (“arguably,” Maslin says, “the most unbearable band of their day.")
-You can hear audio of their live, flute-heavy "A Song for Jeffrey" here.
+Rock and Roll Circus also features the only filmed performance of soon-to-be Black Sabbath guitarist Tony Iommi in his tenure with Jethro Tull (“arguably,” Maslin says, “the most unbearable band of their day.”)

 As amazing as so many of these performances are (Taj Mahal’s “Ain’t That a Lot of Love” seriously rocks), as Maslin pointed out, the Stones “ruled the roost,” and they knew it, even if they had to go on at five in the morning to accommodate difficult setups between acts.

-To see the full concert---including the Who’s quick appearance, more Dirty Mac (with Yoko), and a bunch of sideshow extras---pick up a copy of the Rock and Roll Circus DVD.
-You can also hear audio excerpts at the Rolling Stones' official website.
+To see the full concert—including the Who’s quick appearance, more Dirty Mac (with Yoko), and a bunch of sideshow extras—pick up a copy of the Rock and Roll Circus on BluRay.